boompig/til/python/testing.md

 Usually you want to specify `-x`: stop after first failed test

+You can ignore deprecation warnings specifically with `-W ignore::DeprecationWarning`.
+You can also specify specifically what warning to ignore in a pytest.ini file.
+[Read this question](https://stackoverflow.com/a/53218641/755934) for more tips regarding handling warnings.

 ### Output Capture

 Normally when all tests pass, there is no output.